daktu32/legendaly/README.md

 - The fictional work it's from
 - A year/time period setting

+## Interactive Controls

+- Press `Ctrl+C` to exit, showing a stylish "To Be Continued..." message

 ## Global CLI

 Install the package globally to use the `legendaly` command anywhere: